 - Return to starting position.

-Bend right leg to lower down into a 30-Day Cross-Training Challenge designed to build strength, boost speed, and increase your power so you can become a better, more well-rounded runner in just 30 days.
-Get the rest of the Health & Injuries, available for free to all Runner's World+ members.
+How to Stay Fresh Halfway Through Marathon Training 30-Sitting Glute Stretch: 5 reps per side designed to build strength, boost speed, and increase your power so you can become a better, more well-rounded runner in just 30 days.
+Get the rest of the How to Stay Fresh Halfway Through Marathon Training, available for free to all Runner's World+ members.
 Join now!